2023 LAF Symposium and Awards Dinner

 Daniel Winterbottom, RSLA, FASLA, Professor, University of Washington

-By examining the history, function, and landscape environments of prisons within the U.S. and abroad, Daniel cultivated the most – and least – effective of those incarceration models as part of a large-scale effort to improve carceral facilities and offer rehabilitation to those behind bars.
-His work highlights the therapeutic implications of differing carceral environments and how nature-based solutions can be positively perceived, used, and designed to facilitate healing, growth, and transformation.
+By examining the history, function, and landscape environments of prisons within the U.S. and abroad, Daniel highlights the most – and least – effective of those incarceration models as part of a large-scale effort to improve carceral facilities and offer rehabilitation to those behind bars.
+His work illuminates the therapeutic implications of differing carceral environments and how nature-based solutions can be positively perceived, used, and designed to facilitate healing, growth, and transformation.

 2023 LAF Awards Dinner and Presentation